2022 Chevrolet Tahoe Trim Levels, Configurations & Comparisons.

 In order to help buyers decide between the six trim levels of the 2022 Chevrolet Tahoe, the following guide will detail the differences.

-Compare the 2022 Chevrolet Tahoe LS vs LT Trims.
+2022 Chevrolet Tahoe LS vs. LT Trim Levels.
 What is the difference?

 Underneath the hood of the Tahoe LS is a 5.3L V8 engine.
 It creates 355-horsepower and 383 lb-ft of torque, and it comes standard with dynamic fuel management technology.
 A 10-speed automatic that has been widely applauded for its responsiveness is paired with this engine.
 Trailer sway control and a variety of towing features are also equipped on this entry-level model, including a trailering receiver and a hitch platform.